Rapptz/discord.py/docs/guide/interactions/views.rst

 Creating a View
 -----------------

-Let's start off with a simple example, a confirmation prompt.
+Let's start with a simple example, a confirmation prompt.

-By the end of this section we'll have a generic confirmation prompt we can use in a variety of situations.
+By the end of this section, we'll have a generic confirmation prompt that we can use in a variety of situations.

 For example, a ban command:

 .. image:: /images/guide/interactions/view_prompt_example.png

 The first step is to create a :class:`~discord.ui.View` subclass.
-Let's call it ``Confirm``
+Let's call it ``Confirm``.

 .. code-block:: python